dchege711/study_buddy/readme.md

 * How to differentiate logins on different devices?

-I am using [passport](http://www.passportjs.org/docs/configure/) and [express-session](https://github.com/expressjs/session) to allow persistent logins.
-Although it's possible to do everything in `express-session`, I chose to use `passport` because it has ready-made templates for other modes of authentication like Facebook login.
-I think I'll support Facebook/Twitter/Google logins in the future.
+I am using [express-session](https://github.com/expressjs/session) and some custom middleware to support persistent logins.
+In case I'll need to support Facebook/Twitter/Google logins in the future, I'll use [passport](http://www.passportjs.org/docs/configure/).
+For now, Passport is an overkill.

 When a user successfully logs in, I issue a session token that can be used in lieu of a username/email-password combination.